Objectives of the service

 Users and their needs

-Insurance companies in Australia are confronted with an increasing number of flood claims.
+Insurance companies are confronted with an increasing number of flood claims.
 Most policies state that insurance companies will pay for damage caused by excessive rainfall or storm water and not for damage caused by rising river levels.
 It currently takes a lot of time and money to collect the required data and information to identify this cause.
-Automation of these processes are hugely beneficial for insurance companies, since it:
+Automation of these processes via the Flood and Rain Report Generator are hugely beneficial for insurance companies, since it:

 - Enhances transparency in cause analysis;